 As an industry, we need to use this data to get early warnings of potential crises, develop a holistic view, and adapt our responses.
 Using our data and ThoughtSpot, for example, we were able to find a strong correlation between the pattern of specific symptoms and later COVID diagnoses that could give us intel on where the virus is spreading, even before official tests have been uncovered, and intervene.

 Top patient complains in March 2020, when COVID transmissions were increasing

 The value of this approach goes beyond the current pandemic, and should be part of our ongoing public health surveillance.
 Whether we’re tracking endemic disease transmission in specific communities or observing a novel disease, the earlier we spot a trend and intervene, the greater impact we can have.

 This is especially critical when it comes to ensuring care for underserved populations and communities, who often rely on emergency departments.
 Emergency departments are the only channel of care that is open 24/7, can treat any and all conditions, and is committed to treating all patients, regardless of their ability to pay.
 With better foresight into where resources are needed most, we can alleviate some of the financial and human strain emergency departments face today and let them focus on doing the work that matters most - saving lives.

 Healthcare thought leaders like Dr. Stephen Klasko, CEO of Jefferson Health System have recognized the ED as a place for innovation.
-“When it comes to information to base innovation on, nowhere is there more volume, variety, and atomic-level operational data collected than in the Emergency Department.
+“When it comes to information to base innovation on, nowhere is there more volume, variety, and atomic-level operational reporting data collected than in the Emergency Department.
 Emergency Medicine can provide answers and solutions for healthcare’s Triple Aim of better health, better care and lower costs based on the ED serving as a nexus for care coordination,” said Dr. Klasko.